leadedge/ofSpoutDemo/README.md

 Show or hide the on-screen display.
 * Capture folder
 * Video folder\
 Opens file explorer to show captured images and recorder videos.
-Videos are saved in bin\data\videos.\
-The "Video folder" menu item and on-screen recording display only show if recording is enabled in Help > Options.

 ### Help > Options
 Opens a dialog with capture and recording options.

 * Image type - png or tif\
-Tif images can be produced instead of default png if required and may be useful if the sender is producing 16 bit texture format.
-The format is shown by the on-screen display or further details are in the "SpoutPanel" sender selection dialog.
+Tif images can be produced instead of default png.
 * Enable\
-Enable or disable recording.
+* File save\
+Open a "File Save" dialog to select the name and destination folder for the video file.
 * File name\
-Open a "File Save" dialog to select the name and destination folder for the video file.
-Videos are normally saved using the sender name to bin>data>videos and over-written if the file exists.
+Show file details after recording a video or saving and image.
 * Duration\
 Record for a fixed amount of time.
 Enter the number of seconds to record.
-* Codec - mpeg4 or x264\
-x264 codec can be used instead of default Mpeg4.
-Compatibility and quality may be improved.
-File size approximately 20% less.
 * Audio - record with system audio\
 Audio from the system audio device (speakers) is recorded along with the video using a [virtual audio device](https://github.com/rdp/virtual-audio-capture-grabber-device) developed by Roger Pack.
 The audio filters must be registered.
 Refer to the "bin\data\audio" folder for details.
+* Codec - mpeg4 or h264\
+h264 codec can be used instead of default Mpeg4.
+* Quality - h264 quality\
+h264 constant rate factor CRF (0 > 51) : low = 28, medium = 23, high = 18.
+* Preset - h264 preset\
+ultrafast, superfast, veryfast, faster
 * HELP button\
 Shows details of the options.